Is Complexity Your Biggest Cybersecurity Risk?

 More Tools, More Risk

-Each disconnected security tool creates three problems:
+Each disconnected security tool creates three predictable problems for mortgage IT.

-1. Alert Fatigue
+1. Alert fatigue

 Tool A monitors endpoints.
 Tool B watches email.
 Tool C tracks identity.
 None of them share context.
 A phishing email that leads to a compromised identity that then accesses an endpoint looks like three separate minor events.
 Only a unified view connects the dots into the coordinated attack it actually is.

-3. Configuration Drift
+3. Configuration drift

 Anatomy of a Complexity-Driven Breach